unjown/unjownbot/README.md

 # unjownbot

-this bot is made for [ALex mindstry](https://discord.gg/KkPp9242VT)
+this bot is made for [Alex mindstry](https://discord.gg/KkPp9242VT)

 ## making suggestions
     to suggest just open an issue and suggest